chec/commerce.js/docs/04_Concepts.md

 </div>

 While using Commerce.js, the Chec API is limited to [public key scoped](#public-keys) requests.
-We developed Commerce.js to to work alongside future server-side SDKs.
+We developed Commerce.js to work alongside future server-side SDKs.
 Commerce.js utilizes your public API key which is required to retrieve non-sensitive data such from [products](/docs/sdk/products), [cart](/docs/sdk/cart), and [checkout](/docs/sdk/checkout) endpoints.
 It can also be used to capture orders although you will be unable to access the order resource for security reasons.